skhan2020/orange_express_backend/README.md

 # `Orange backend`

 The `orange_express_backend` is an express server build to make calls to MongoDB for authentication and data and powers the Orange front-end application.
-Data in fetched from MonggoDB Atlas service so a local database server is not required.
+Data in fetched from MongoDB Atlas cloud service so running a local database server is not required.

-The `front-end` code cal be found [here](https://github.com/skhan2020/orange_react_frontend).

 Try out the application at [demo](https://orangeplanner-32d6f.firebaseapp.com/landing)

+The `front-end` code can be found [here](https://github.com/skhan2020/orange_react_frontend).

 # Getting started